 TGah Editor: Change the paragraphs below as follows (#6081, 6082):

-For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is not equal to 3 and not equal to 10, the Frame Control field consists of the following subfields: Protocol Version, Type, Subtype, Bandwidth Indication, Dynamic Indication, Power Management, More Data, Protected Frame, and Order.
-The format of the Frame Control field is illustrated in Figure 8-3a (Frame Control field in S1G PPDU when Type is 1 and Subtype is not equal to 3 and not equal to 10).
+For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is not equal to 3 and not equal to 10, the format of the Frame Control field is illustrated in Figure 8-3a (Frame Control field in S1G PPDU when Type is 1 and Subtype is not equal to 3 and not equal to 10).

-For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 3, the remaining subfields within the Frame Control field are the following: Bandwidth Indication, Dynamic Indication, Next TWT Info Present, More Data, Flow Control, Reserved.
-In this case, the format of the Frame Control field is illustrated in Figure 8-3b (Frame Control field in S1G PPDU when Type is 1 and Subtype is equal to 3).
+For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 3, the format of the Frame Control field is illustrated in Figure 8-3b (Frame Control field in S1G PPDU when Type is 1 and Subtype is equal to 3).

-For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 10, the remaining subfields within the Frame Control field of S1G Control frames are the following: Bandwidth Indication, Dynamic Indication, Power Management, More Data, Poll Type.
-In this case, the format of the Frame Control field is illustrated in Figure 8-3c (Frame Control field in S1G PPDU when Type is 1 and Subtype is equal to 10).
+For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 10, the format of the Frame Control field is illustrated in Figure 8-3c (Frame Control field in S1G PPDU when Type is 1 and Subtype is equal to 10).

-When the value of the Type subfield is equal to 3 and the value of the Subtype subfield is equal to 1, the remaining subfields of the Frame Control field are: Next TBTT Present, Compressed SSID Present, ANO Present, BSS BW, Security, AP PM.
-In this case, the format of the Frame Control field is shown in Figure 8-3d (Frame Control field format when Type is equal to 3 and Subtype is equal to 1).
+When the value of the Type subfield is equal to 3 and the value of the Subtype subfield is equal to 1, the format of the Frame Control field is shown in Figure 8-3d (Frame Control field format when Type is equal to 3 and Subtype is equal to 1).